 One rare, good outcome from the COVID-19 pandemic was that digitalisation has been expedited to overcome restrictions and distances.
 Having said this, this is a transformation journey that will still take a few years for its automation and standardisation to achieve maximum effect.

-2. Agreeing to common terms and standards.
-There is a strong drive to collaborate and bring new initiatives to life, but all players must act together.
+2. Agreeing to common terms and standards: There is a strong drive to collaborate and bring new initiatives to life, but all players must act together.
 “If all industry stakeholders are going in different directions, none of what we are aiming for will yield the necessary results.
 Joining forces will help expedite the entire air freight journey powered by tangible sustainable actions,” affirmed Amit Agarwal, Global Air Freight Sustainability & Analytics Manager at Maersk.

-3. Using blockchain to ensure accuracy.
-As there are no common industry standards around environmental certifications, more projects using blockchain technology such as Avelia - a solution backed by Shell, Accenture, and Amex GBT - will help by providing players with “fully traceable environmental attributes of SAF to help decarbonise air travel.”
+3. Using blockchain to ensure accuracy: As there are no common industry standards around environmental certifications, more projects using blockchain technology such as Avelia - a solution backed by Shell, Accenture, and Amex GBT - will help by providing players with “fully traceable environmental attributes of SAF to help decarbonise air travel.”
 These will be of immense help to facilitate and ensure that air freight logistics’ sustainable claims are attainable and accurate.

-4. Funding better research on battery-powered aircrafts.
-Working towards electrifying air freight is one of the many ways to reduce its climate impact.
-And even if there might be a decade before we truly electrify commercial flights with passengers, air freight might be the first to start regularly using battery-powered aircrafts.
+4. Funding better research on battery-powered aircrafts: Working towards electrifying air freight is one of the many ways to reduce its climate impact.
+And even if it might be a decade before we truly electrify commercial flights with passengers, air freight might be the first to start regularly using battery-powered aircrafts.
 “Larger-capacity electric planes are also in the pipeline and could take to the skies within the next decade.
-Still, without major advancements in battery technology, building electric planes that can hold hundreds of passengers and travel thousands of miles will be a big technical challenge” writes The Smithsonian Magazine.
+Still, without major advancements in battery technology, building electric planes that can hold hundreds of passengers and travel thousands of miles will be a big technical challenge,” writes The Smithsonian Magazine.
 Certainly, the innovation in this space truly depends on the progress that can be achieved in designing new types of batteries.

-5. Accelerating targets to be ready for an even stronger demand.
-Air freight, which accounted for 65.6 million metric tons in 2021, is expected to reach USD (United States Dollar) 111810 million by 2027 at a CAGR (Compound Annual Growth Rate) of 4%.
-Compared to the ocean freight industry where the top four ocean liners control two thirds of the business, the air freight market is highly fragmented with the top 10 forwarders having a market share of approx. 48%.
+5. Accelerating targets to be ready for an even stronger demand: Air freight, which accounted for 65.6 million metric tons in 2021, is expected to reach USD (United States Dollar) 111810 million by 2027 at a CAGR (Compound Annual Growth Rate) of 4%.
+Compared to the ocean freight industry where the top four ocean liners control two thirds of the business, the air freight market is highly fragmented with the top 10 forwarders having a market share of approximately’.
+48%.
 To accommodate this predicted development, common targets will also need to change and grow in line with the market.